 The full Louisiana market, including breeders without verified health testing, runs $1,000 to $3,500.
 Price alone tells you very little.
 A $900 puppy from a breeder who skips OFA testing can cost $3,000 to $7,000 in hip dysplasia treatment before the dog reaches age four, according to veterinary orthopedic surgery estimates (VCA Animal Hospitals, 2024).
 The OFA testing that costs a breeder $300 to $500 per dog protects you from that outcome.

 What does a higher price actually buy you?
-From programs like Golden Puppies or Goldmine Retrievers, the premium reflects:
+From programs like Golden Puppies, Goldmine Retrievers, or Cover Goldens, the premium reflects:

 - OFA certifications on both parents (not just the dam)